fdcl-gwu/ESC-Latency-Tests/README.md

     - connect ESC signal and ground to Adafruit Driver
     - Connect Adafruit Driver VCC, SDA, SCL, and GND pins to Arduino
 3. For I2C:
-    - Connect SDA and SCL to respective pins on Arduino (20 and 21 on Mega)
+    - Connect ESC SDA and SCL to respective pins on Arduino (20 and 21 on Mega)
     - NOTE: you may need pull up resistors for SDA and SCL
 4. Wire the Digital Tachometer to a digital pin on Arduino (https://www.aliexpress.com/i/2251832549134134.html?gatewayAdapt=4itemAdapt).
 5. Attach an encoder wheel (or black wheel with spokes) to the motor shaft.